Birmingham School of Law: Accreditation

 Graduates are eligible to take the Alabama Bar Examination pursuant to the authority granted by the Alabama Legislature and the Alabama Supreme Court.
 The Birmingham School of Law is not accredited by the American Bar Association, nor is the school seeking accreditation.
 As a result, graduates are generally not allowed to take the bar exam and practice in other states.

 Bar examination passage

 The Birmingham School of Law ranks significantly below Alabama's three ABA-accredited law schools in bar examination performance.
-The school had a 12.5% pass rate for first-time takers on the July 2023 examination compared to 82.20% for ABA schools.
-The school had a 8.57% pass rate for repeat takers on the July 2023 examination.
+None of the school's alumni who took the Alabama bar exam in July 2025 passed, while 11% of those who took it on a repeat basis passed.

 Facilities

-The school is located in downtown Birmingham, in a renovated a historic building.
-The school consists of an auditorium, mock courtroom, law library, computer lab, and multimedia classrooms.
+The school is located in downtown Birmingham, in a renovated historic building.
+It consists of an auditorium, mock courtroom, law library, computer lab, and multimedia classrooms.
 In the past, classes were held at Birmingham-Southern College, the Birmingham YMCA, the historic Frank Nelson Building in downtown Birmingham, and the Jefferson County Courthouse.